Berkshire Art Center Announces

 • $250 residency stipend from Chesterwood

-• Dedicated space to create at Chesterwood
+• Dedicated studio space to create at Chesterwood

 • 70% of Artwork Sales